erenakkaya/blackmail/README.md

 # blackmail
 #author erenakkaya
-BlackMail is a tool for creating and sending fake mail.\n
+BlackMail is a tool for creating and sending fake mail.

-EN* \n
+EN*
 Use of ;
 1-First you need to use SMTP service.
 The service I use is sendinblue.com.
 2-We are printing the login information provided by the SMTP service to the required places.